chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 *An effective technical leader in a large and complex engineering organization.*

-Since **January 2019**, I have been a **Staff Software Engineer** at [LinkedIn], working as an infrastructure engineer on the flagship web application—one of the largest JavaScript applications in the world.
+Since **January 2019**, I have been a **Staff Software Engineer** at [LinkedIn], working as an infrastructure engineer on the flagship web application.

 - I am the tech lead for the adoption of [Ember Octane][octane] across the application.
-I developed and implemented the adoption plan, and as one of a handful of primary technical experts on the subject matter at LinkedIn am responsible to support teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.
+Additionally, as one of a handful of primary technical experts on Octane—at LinkedIn or anywhere else—I support many other teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.
 - I led efforts to update the app to the current versions of Ember.js, unblocking adoption of Octane.
 - I helped build, and continue to support, [Volta], an open-source, cross-platform tool (written in Rust!) for managing Node.js environments in a reproducible, reliable way.